HDRsoft logo

 4. Click on the Export button.

-The Photomatix Plug-in's dialog will then show.
-The plug-in will export in the color space you have specified on the Export dialog in step 3.
+The Photomatix Plugin's dialog will then show.
+The Plugin will export in the color space you have specified on the Export dialog in step 3.

-The installation location of plug-ins did not change between Lightroom 3 and Lightroom 4, which means you should not need to do anything to have the plug-in work in lightroom 4.
-However, in case you uninstalled Lightroom 3 and this resulted in removing your Lightroom plug-ins folder, then you will need to re-install the plug-in in this case.
-The installation instructions are detailed here.
+The installation location of plug-ins did not change between Lightroom 5 and Lightroom CC / 6, which means you should not need to do anything to have the Photomatix Plugin work in Lightroom CC / 6.

 Where are the exported files stored and do they get deleted?